jpmansour-ai-dev/Diffusion/README.md

 **Implementation:**

 - Each timestep $t = 1, \dots, T$ is embedded into a 128-dimensional vector via a Sinusoidal Embedding, then projected to 512d by a 2-layer MLP.
 The 512d space is large enough to always project down into any channel count in the network (max 512ch), and the MLP makes the embedding learnable.
 - Encoder : 4 levels of operations at 64x64, 32x32, 16x16, 8x8 (Downsampling with stride-2 conv2D), .
-At each level, there is 2 residual blocks, each containing GroupNorm â†’ SiLU â†’ Conv2d, skip connection and attention block at each resoluton 16x16 and 8x8.
+At each level, there is 2 residual blocks, each containing GroupNorm -> SiLU -> Conv2d, skip connection and attention block at each resoluton 16x16 and 8x8.
-- Bottleneck : ResBlock â†’ AttentionBlock â†’ ResBlock at the lowest resolution (8Ã—8, 512ch)
+- Bottleneck : ResBlock -> AttentionBlock -> ResBlock at the lowest resolution (8x8, 512ch)
-- Decoder : Mirrors the encoder across 4 levels (8Ã—8, 16Ã—16, 32Ã—32, 64Ã—64).
+- Decoder : Mirrors the encoder across 4 levels (8x8, 16x16, 32x32, 64x64).
 At each level, the feature map is upsampled (Conv2D to keep it learnable), concatenated with the encoder's matching skip connection, then passed through 3 residual blocks (one extra to process the downsampling skip).
-Attention is applied at 8Ã—8 and 16Ã—16, mirroring the encoder
+Attention is applied at 8x8 and 16x16, same as the encoder
-- Output : GroupNorm â†’ SiLU â†’ Conv2d (64ch to 3ch), prediction of the noise $\varepsilon$
+- Output : GroupNorm -> SiLU -> Conv2d (64ch to 3ch), prediction of the noise $\varepsilon$

 ![net](assets/net.png)